As SFCMP prepares to perform Aural Hypothesis, we asked composer Lei Liang about the piece:

 Jeff is a founding co-director of Switchboard Music, a presenting organization which has featured hundreds of innovative musicians through its annual marathon and concert series.
 In addition, he makes regular guest appearances with a wide range of music institutions from orchestras to diverse chamber music ensembles.

-Jeff teaches clarinet, bass clarinet, chamber music, and entrepreneurship at the San Francisco Conservatory of Music, and has given masterclasses across the country on these topics.
+Jeff teaches clarinet, bass clarinet, chamber music, and entrepreneurship at the San Francisco Conservatory of Music.
 He has been on the faculty at U.C.
 Berkeley and as a member of REDSHIFT holds a guest artist residency at California State University East Bay.
 He holds a M.M. from the San Francisco Conservatory of Music and a B.A. from University of California at Los Angeles.
+Jeff joined SFCMP in 2012. www.jeffanderle.com

 Tod Brody (flute) is principal flutist with SFCMP, as well as local new music groups Earplay, Eco Ensemble, and the Empyrean Ensemble, with an extensive career that has included performances of numerous world premieres and many recordings.
 He is also principal flutist of the San Francisco Chamber Orchestra, the Sacramento Opera, and the California Musical Theater, and makes frequent appearances with the San Francisco Opera and San Francisco Ballet orchestras, and in other chamber and orchestral settings throughout the region.
 Active as an instructor, Tod teaches flute and chamber music at the University of California, Davis.
 In addition to performing and teaching, Tod is an active arts administrator, currently serving as Executive Director of the Marin Symphony.
-He has been a member of SFCMP since 2001.
+Tod joined SFCMP in 1997.

 Hailed as a “brilliant pianist” (Financial Times), Kate Campbell performs frequently as a soloist and chamber musician specializing in 20th and 21st century music, and is at home with styles ranging from thorny modernism, to “sleek and spirited” minimalism, to indie classical.